cavneb/website/source/guides/testing/test-helpers.md

-By the end of this document, the reader should understand:

-* What are custom test helpers
-* Sync vs Async test helpers
-* How to register their custom test helpers

----

 Ember includes several helpers to facilitate integration testing.
 These helpers are "aware" of (and wait for) asynchronous behavior within your application, making it much easier to write deterministic tests.

 ### Interaction Helpers